grincon1994/Flight_Search_SMS/README.md

 # Flight_Search_SMS
-Python project that sends a SMS when there is a low price on flights, using sheety API, google sheets and Twilio API
+This Flight Search Project is a Python application that allows users to search for and compare flights based on their preferences.
+With this tool, you can easily find and book the best flight options for your travel needs.

+Features
+Search for flights by specifying your departure and arrival locations, travel dates, and other preferences.
+Compare flight options and send SMS when a low price is spotted